r41d/DoubleFurnace/README.md

 # Changelog

+## 0.4.4
+- Update to Factorio 1.1

 ## 0.4.3
-Remove bobmod stuff for the moment because it's causing problems
+- Remove bobmod stuff for the moment because it's causing problems

 ## 0.4.2
-Merge bob stuff from PiggyWhiskey
+- Merge bob stuff from PiggyWhiskey

 ## 0.4.1
-Remove production packs
+- Remove production packs

 ## 0.4.0
 - Update to Factorio 0.18

 ## 0.3.0
-Introduce double-steel-furnace and rename double-furnace to double-electric-furnace.
+- Introduce double-steel-furnace and rename double-furnace to double-electric-furnace.

 ## 0.2.1
 - Include thumbnail.png